Search

 Bava Batra 12

-Different situations are described where one can’t block off entrances or pathways (even if they belong to them) that others use.
-Even in a case where there are alternate paths.
+Different situations are described where one can not block off entrances or pathways in their own property that others use, even where there are alternate paths.
 Are the rabbis viewed as replacements for prophets?
-Some stories are brought that show that children and mentally handicapped people can prophesize.
-A firstborn can insist that his double portions be 2 pieces of adjacent lands.
-Can other brothers insist on that in a case where they already own the land nearby?
-Different positions and situations are brought.
+Some stories are brought that show that children and shotim can prophesize.
+A firstborn can insist that his double portions be two pieces of adjacent lands.
+If one brother bought land adjacent to his father’s property, can he insist on receiving the adjacent portion when dividing the inheritance?
+On what does it depend?
+Does this come under laws called “kofim al midat Sodom, compelling people to refrain from behavior similar to those of Sodom?”

 A house that has a sealed entrance still has the four cubits adjoining that entrance because the entrance can be reopened.
 If one broke its doorposts and sealed the entrance, the entrance is completely negated, and it does not have the four cubits adjoining it.